-To support these priorities, we have launched a series of internal programmes aimed at:
+To support these priorities, we have launched a series of internal programs aimed at:

-- → Improving margins and optimising our product offerings. - → Enhancing our marketing and improving commercial operations. - → Entering new adjacent markets. - → Driving operational excellence and increasing organisational efficiency. - → Engaging employees and developing a high-performance culture.
+- Improving margins and optimising our product offerings. - Enhancing our marketing and improving commercial operations. - Entering new adjacent markets. - Driving operational excellence and increasing organisational efficiency. - Engaging employees and developing a high-performance culture.

-The new financial year has begun positively, with operating profits in the first three months of the year exceeding those of the same period over each of the prior two years.
-Our cash flow generation remains robust, and our cash reserves have also grown with the receipt of funds realised from the sale of our South Korean operations.
-These initiatives are designed as longterm efforts focused on sustainable, incremental improvements rather than quick fixes.
+These initiatives are designed as long-term efforts focused on sustainable, incremental improvements rather than quick fixes.
 By simplifying our business, strengthening our operations, and optimising our organisational structure, we aim to build a resilient and profitable business that delivers value to all stakeholders.